 Inspiration Creative Stress Relievers and Mindfulness Activities

 Managing stress effectively is one of the most difficult challenges in life.
 What works for one person may not always work for another, but incorporating creativity when dealing with it opens up a new dimension in our points of view.
-This article talks about stress relief through art, and how it can powerfully shift the way we live.
+This article talks about the benefits of stress relief art, and how it can powerfully shift the way we live.

 Why do we need creative stress relievers?